Can you go after someone’s homeowner’s insurance involving a car accident?

-Well, unless you crash right into their house or there is some kind of accident on the property of a home covered with homeowners insurance then its unlikely.
+Well, unless you crash right into their house or there is some kind of accident on the property of a home covered with homeowner’s insurance, it’s unlikely.
 Here are some more details.

-If you have limited tort then you can not sue for pain and suffering, only major injuries.
+If you have limited tort then you cannot sue for pain and suffering, only major injuries.
 In a no-fault state, on the other hand, each person’s insurance covers the damages and therefore, you lose the right to sue.

 How to Proceed with a Lawsuit after a Car Accident

 The costs and fees associated with hiring a lawyer are an area of great concern to most individuals seeking compensation for a car accident.

 There still may be some costs for which the client will be responsible, however, so it is important to be aware of all possible costs before initiating a relationship with any lawyer.

-Costs of Filing a Lawsuit after a Car Accident
+Costs of Filing a Lawsuit After a Car Accident

 Contingency fees charged by personal injury lawyers usually range from 25-40% of the amount awarded to the victim.
 Some states have enacted legislation that requires lawyers to adhere to strict regulations when it comes to contingency fees.